BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 ### Configuration

-There are three main categories which you can use to customize the gear quality, when loaded into FilterTool/BLCMM:
+There are four main categories which you can use to customize the gear quality, when loaded into FilterTool/BLCMM:

 * **Loot Pool Improvements**: This section adds gemstones into the global E-Tech